ZosoV/style-gan/notebooks/README.md

 The following reproduction was performed to the Eastern European Machine Learning Summer School 2021, "Deep Learning and Reinforcement Learning".

-The reproduced articles is [Image2StyleGAN: How to Embed Images Into the StyleGAN Latent Space?](https://arxiv.org/abs/1904.03189)
+The reproduced article is [Image2StyleGAN: How to Embed Images Into the StyleGAN Latent Space?](https://arxiv.org/abs/1904.03189)

 This reproduction consists of two notebooks where you can find the source code together with a detailed explanation of each part.